How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: ACKNOWLEDGMENT

 We compared three models with different inputs: \texttt{patch}, \texttt{patch-vel}, and \texttt{patch-Fourier-vel}.
 All of these models used the Torchvision \cite{marcel2010torchvision} implementation of ResNet18 \cite{he2016deep}, and were trained using the Adam optimizer \cite{kingma2014adam}.
 The results are shown in Table \ref{tab:network_arch}.
 The training hyperparameters for all three models are specified in Table \ref{tab:hyperparameters}.

+We performed an ablation on the inputs to the network to verify whether adding height information improved performance over using just RGB data.
+As shown in Table \ref{tab:rgb-only}, adding height statistics results in significant improvement at training time, but similar performance at test time.
 We performed an additional ablation over the parameters for our Fourier frequency parameterization and found that varying the scale of Fourier frequencies does not change performance significantly, and neither did varying the number of sampled frequencies $m$, as reported in Table \ref{tab:Fourier_param_ablation}.